njfdev/rtlsdr-radio/README.md

 - 📻 Listen to AM Radio
 - ⭐️ Save Radio Stations to Listen to Later
 - ✈️ Decoding location and messages from airplanes (ADS-B)
+- 💻 Cross-platform: Linux, macOS, and Windows
 - 🔋 "Batteries Included" - No need to install anything else!
 Everything comes bundled within the app.

 ## Installation

 Installation should be as simple as going to the [GitHub Releases](https://github.com/njfdev/rtlsdr-radio/releases) and downloading the most recent application from the "Assets" dropdown for your specific OS.
+I develop RTL-SDR Radio on a Mac, so builds for other operating systems may have unknown issues.

 There is one extra step if you get an error like: `"RTL-SDR Radio" is damaged and can't be opened.
 You should move it to the Trash.`.
 I, [njfdev](https://github.com/njfdev), do not have an Apple Developer Account so I cannot sign/notarize the app.
 This means your Mac will automatically move RTL-SDR Radio to the quarantine, so you will need to remove it from quarantine: